AFKjr/quick-escape-artist/README.md

 - **Scheduled Escapes**: Set delays from 30 seconds to 30 minutes for perfectly timed interruptions
 - **Background Alarms**: Reliable notification system that works even when the app is closed
 - **Customizable Contacts**: Personalize caller names and details for maximum authenticity
-- **Silent Mode Support**: Audio plays even in silent mode for realistic call behavior
+- **Silent Mode Support**: Audio experience uses device's native notification system for authentic behavior

 ## Getting Started